Mcfloy/launchpad/README.md

 ### Hold to play mode

-The hold_to_play mode allows you to play a sound by holding it, and stop it by releasing it.
+Hold to play provides three different modes to control how the sounds are played when you press a note:
+- ⚪ Normal (aka Disabled): The sound will play even if you're not holding the note until it ends.
+- 🔴 Stop: The sound will stop when you release the note, pressing again will restart it from the beginning.
+- 🟡 Pause: The sound will pause when you release the note, pressing again will resume it from where it was paused or start it if the sound has ended.

-You can still play multiple sounds at the same time.
+You can still play multiple sounds at the same time on each mode, however Pause mode is aimed for musics or long effects that you want to pause/play at will.
-The "blinking" status is disabled in this mode.

 ## Using on other midi devices